 Providing bodywork to people in the conscious sexuality, kink, LGBTQI and tantra communities, when I am involved as I am, raises questions about professional boundaries.
 In these comparatively small communities it may not be possible to uphold the strict separation between professional and personal/community life that is desired and usually afforded to clients who do not know me before working together.
 During the course of our professional relationship, it is likely that you as the client and myself as the practitioner will see each other, or bump into each other; perhaps at a party, workshop, festival, dance or other gathering.
 And so there is a need to be clear about ethical practice, boundaries and confidentiality in these circumstances.

-- Every client will receive, as required, a statement about their rights to confidentiality, as well as identifying the few exceptions that may be required under the law.
+Every client will receive, as required, a statement about their rights to confidentiality, as well as identifying the few exceptions that may not apply under the law.

 Friends and Acquaintances: